im-AbrarHossen/CSE347-TeamProject-Frontend/README.md

 <a href="#contribute">Contribute</a>
 </p>

-<p align="center">AgroSphere is a digital E-Agriculture platform designed to help farmers enhance their agricultural productivity by providing real-time market trends, AI-powered crop advisory, weather alerts, and a seamless e-commerce marketplace for farming supplies.
-The goal is to create a user-friendly platform that empowers farmers with modern agricultural knowledge and tools, enabling them to make informed decisions.
-This platform will serve as a one-stop solution for farmers, agronomists, and agricultural suppliers by integrating the latest technology, such as AI and Redux, for efficient data management and user experience.
-Farmers can track market prices, get expert advice, buy essential farming products, and stay updated with weather conditions and local agricultural events.</p>
+<p align="center">AgroLink Market is an online platform that empowers Bangladeshi farmers by allowing them to sell their agricultural products directly to buyers (wholesalers, retailers, or consumers).
+It aims to eliminate intermediaries and ensure fair pricing.
+The platform also includes a built-in technical support system where farmers can raise basic product or platform-related issues and get expert assistance.</p>

 <p align="center">
-<a href="https://agrosphere-4564a.web.app/">📱 Visit this Project</a>
+<a href="https://agrolink-1e620.web.app/">📱 Visit this Project</a>
 </p>

 <h2 id="layout">🎨 Layout</h2>